Best NHL Starting Goalies of All Time

 Vasilevskiy has turned himself into one of the NHL's premiere goaltenders over the last few seasons, winning the Vezina Trophy in 2019 before leading the Tampa Bay Lightning to back-to-back Stanley Cup championships in 2020 and 2021.

 Vasilesvskiy, only 27 years old, is also getting paid like few goalies in NHL history ever have.
 He signed an eight-year, $76 million extension with the Lightning before the 2019-20 season.
+It's no surprise that he's one of the best choices for fantasy hockey right now.

 19. Ed Belfour — 12 Points